 Kirtland AFB Lodging:

-Students may be billeted on the east or west side of base, a minimum of 3 miles to training location and dining facility.
-Recommend rental car or call Kirtland Vehicle Operations at DSN 246-2297 (Comm: 505-846-2297) to request a U-Drive-It vehicle.
+Students may be billeted on the east or west side of base, a minimum of 3 miles to the training location and dining facility.
+Recommend a unit funded rental car, or call Kirtland Vehicle Operations at DSN 246-2297 (Comm: 505-846-2297) to request a U-Drive-It vehicle.
+Students funded by AETC TDY-to-School funds should refer to the TDY-to-School handbook for rental car information: https://tdytoschool.us.af.mil/login/.

 Military members must attend class in the appropriate uniform and meet dress and appearance standards.
-ABUs and flight suits are permissible.
+ABUs, OCPs, and flight suits are permissible.
 Civilian members must wear business casual.
-Shorts, tank tops and athletic sweat suits are examples of inappropriate attire.
+Shorts, tank tops, and athletic sweat suits are examples of inappropriate attire.

 Uniform Requirement, Crash Lab: